-Katharina Marquardt’s research interests evolve around interfaces and range from their effect on elastic properties, over element transport, to the study of the grain boundary character distribution (GBCD) in polycrystalline samples and microstructure development during deformation at extreme pressures.
+My research interests evolve around interfaces and range from their effect on elastic properties, over element transport, to the study of the grain boundary character distribution (GBCD) in polycrystalline samples and microstructure development during deformation at extreme pressures.

 I worked on chemically hazardous fahlore deposits and its potentially perilous weathering products, but also on radioactive decay or element distribution and incorporation in Cu-bearing ore deposits.
-She has a deep background in the use of various methods for the characterization of micro- and nm-structures in crystalline and amorphous materials, ranging X-ray fluorescence, EMPA, EBSD, FIB and TEM.
+I have a deep background in the use of various methods for the characterization of micro- and nm-structures in crystalline and amorphous materials, ranging X-ray fluorescence, EMPA, EBSD, FIB and TEM.

 Bollinger C, Marquardt K, Ferreira F, 2019, Intragranular plasticity vs. grain boundary sliding (GBS) in forsterite: Microstructural evidence at high pressures (3.5-5.0 GPa), American Mineralogist, Vol:104, ISSN:0003-004X, Pages:220-231

 et al., 2018, Seismically invisible water in Earth’s transition zone?, Earth and Planetary Science Letters, Vol:498, ISSN:0012-821X

 et al., 2018, Pressure, temperature, water content, and oxygen fugacity dependence of the Mg grain-boundary diffusion coefficient in forsterite, American Mineralogist, Vol:103, ISSN:0003-004X, Pages:1354-1361